 To others Diwali is dedicated to the Goddess Lakshmi, who is believed to bring wealth and prosperity.
 In many households, the celebrations include a puja (worship) of the Goddess to pray for health and happiness, and last for five days.
 This is also the time for the annual Indian gold rush, because buying gold or silver before Diwali is considered auspicious.

 How is Diwali celebrated?

 Where to stay?
-Check out our Auckland Hostels.
+Check out Base Auckland.

 Melbournes Diwali Indian Festival has been held in Fed Square for the last 10 years, with Bollywood performances, live music, some Indian film screenings and of course lots of authentic Indian food on offer all under the glow of “glittering lamps to light up the darkness”, and maybe a few fireworks too!